 Raccoons are nocturnal animals that forage for food at night.
 They eat fish, snakes, snails, eggs, and any fruit they can put their claws into.
 They turn out to be highly adaptive too.
 They can switch their diet effortlessly depending on the available prey in the environment.

 Raccoons use the fat they acquire during summer and spring to survive the cold winter months.
 There, they hibernate for months, although they’re generally considered active.
 And, when the cold season has calmed down, they return to their habits of rummaging through trash in search of food.
+To learn more about the raccoon diet and their feeding habits, click here: raccoon diet.

 Are You Allowed To Have Pet Raccoons?